nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 * Doing work and modifying the narrative of how you work must happen simultaneously
 * Work that modifies its own narrative is a conversation
 * In this conversation, we must represent our experience
-* The ideal state of this conversation is spontaneous, continuous agreement.
+* The ideal state of this conversation is spontaneous, continuous agreement
 * Successful conceptual labor cannot be fully planned, only cultivated